-- (1) Base salary amounts earned in fiscal years 2010, 2009 and 2008, respectively. - (2) These amounts represent the aggregate grant date fair value of restricted stock and option awards granted during the fiscal years ended December 31, 2010, 2009 and 2008, respectively, computed in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718.
-These amounts do not represent the actual amounts paid to or realized by the named executive officer for these awards during fiscal years 2010, 2009 and 2008.
-The value as of the grant date for stock options and restricted stock is recognized over the number of days of service required for the grant to become vested.
-See Note 11 to the Company's fiscal year 2010 financial statements in the Company's Annual Report on Form 10-K for the year ending December 31, 2010 for a complete description of the material assumptions applied in determining grant date fair value. - (3) Represents the aggregate change in actuarial present value of accumulated benefits under the Company's defined benefit pension plan and SERP based on a five-year average of current pay.
-See Note 10 to the Company's fiscal year 2010 financial statements in the Company's Annual Report on Form 10-K for the year ending December 31, 2010 for a complete description of the material assumptions applied in quantifying the present value of accumulated benefits. - (4) Consists of the Company's incremental cost on perquisite benefits, dividends paid on restricted stock awards, the Company's matching contributions paid to the Company's 401(k) Plan on behalf of each executive, and the imputed value of group term life premiums paid on behalf of each executive.
-Perquisite benefits provided in 2010 consist of an allowance for personal automobile usage (\$15,000, Mr. Brunngraber; \$10,000, all other named executive officers) and country club membership (\$12,730, Mr. Brunngraber and \$14,800, Mr. Mathias). - (5) Compensation only presented for the years in which the individual was a named executive officer of the Company.
+- (1) Base salary amounts earned in fiscal years 2011, 2010 and 2009, respectively. - (2) These amounts represent the aggregate grant date fair value of restricted stock and option awards granted during the fiscal years ended December 31, 2011, 2010 and 2009, respectively, computed in accordance with FASB ASC Topic 718.
+These amounts do not represent the actual amounts paid to or realized by the named executive officer for these awards during fiscal years 2011, 2010 and 2009.
+The value as of the grant date for restricted stock and option awards is recognized over the number of days of service required for the grant to become vested.
+See Note 11 to the Company's audited financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2011 for a complete description of the material assumptions applied in determining grant date fair value. - (3) Represents the aggregate change in actuarial present value of accumulated benefits under the Company's defined benefit pension plan and SERP based on a five-year average of current pay.
+See Note 10 to the Company's audited financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2011 for a complete description of the material assumptions applied in quantifying the present value of accumulated benefits. - (4) Consists of the Company's incremental cost on perquisite benefits, dividends paid on restricted stock awards, the Company's matching contributions paid to the Company's 401(k) Plan on behalf of each executive, and the imputed value of group term life premiums paid on behalf of each executive.
+Perquisite benefits provided in 2011 consist of an allowance for personal automobile usage (\$15,000, Mr. Brunngraber; \$10,000, all other named executive officers) and club membership allowances (\$15,070, Mr. Brunngraber and \$14,800, Mr. Mathias).